Best Beaches In Fethiye, Türkiye

 This beach is fine for families, but remember that the water becomes quite deep quite quickly, so keep an eye on the little ones.
 This is a sandy beach with parasols and sun loungers for rent.
 There are also beach restaurants where you can get refreshments.

-It’s great fun to sit on the beach and look up at the paragliders overhead – in the peak of summer, it seems like there are hundreds of them.
+It’s great fun to sit on the beach and look up at the paragliders overhead – in peak season, it seems like there are hundreds of them.

 How To Get To Belcekiz Beach